-Nikhil Pal Singh
+Nikhil Pal Singh, Faculty Director

-Nikhil Pal Singh is a historian of the twentieth-century United States, who focuses on questions of race, political contention, and state power.
+Nikhil is a historian of the twentieth-century United States, who focuses on questions of race, political contention, and state power.
 He is the author of Black Is a Country: Race and the Unfinished Struggle for Democracy (Harvard University Press, 2004), winner of the Liberty Legacy Foundation Award from the Organization of American Historians, and the Norris and Carol Hundley Prize from the Pacific Coast Branch of the American Historical Association.
 He has published extensively on topics including the history of liberalism, war, black radicalism, and US foreign policy.
 His edited collection of the writings of legendary civil rights activist Jack O’Dell, Climbin’ Jacob’s Ladder: The Black Freedom Movement Writing of Jack O’Dell, was published in 2010 by the University of California Press, where he also serves as an editor for the American Crossroads book series.
 His next book, Exceptional Empire: Race and War in US Globalism, is forthcoming from Harvard University Press.

-Assistant Director of Communications
+Raechel Bosch, Assistant Director

-Jose Díaz is a Latino Studies major at NYU.
+Jose Díaz is a BA/MA Track student that is majoring in Latino Studies and Social and Cultural Analysis at NYU.
 As a student, he is seeking to discover the narratives that intersect between, race, class, and gender, and how these links could provide the nexus for social parity within social movements.
-He is also a writer and has been working in a writing group called Lives In Transition (L.I.T) that uses the power of writing to highlight the personal struggles within our politicized world.
-He is also a student ambassador for NYU PEP advocating and educating on the importance of inclusivity within the narrative of prison initiative programs and education as well as pushing back against the language and ideas that perpetuates the reproduction of our negative notions of those who are formerly incarcerated and people of color.
+He is also a writer and has been working in a writing group called Lives In Transition (L.I.T) that uses the power of writing to highlight the personal struggles within our politicized world after incarceration.
+He is also a student ambassador and liaison for NYU PEP, who advocates and educates on the importance of inclusivity within the narrative of prison initiative programs and education as well as pushing back against the language and ideas that perpetuates the reproduction of our negative notions of those who are formerly incarcerated and people of color.